eatkins/tree-sitter-ebnf-generator/README.md

 [grammar](examples/lua/grammar.js).
 Similarly, scala language context free grammar can be found [here](examples/scala/scala.ebnf) along with its generated tree-sitter [grammar](examples/scala/grammar.js).
-All syntactical elements in the lua and scala grammars can be converted to the tree-sitter.
-It is not yet possible to create a parser from the grammars because of issues with precedence rules and tree-sitter's requirement that syntactic rules may not match the empty string.
-Future work is to modify the grammars so that they do not rely on rules that can match the empty string.
+All syntactical elements in the lua and scala grammars can be converted to the tree-sitter grammar.

+Note this project is under active development so it is possible that some of the syntax may change.

+### EBNF -> tree-sitter
+The script for converting from the EBNF format is called [parse_grammar.lua](src/lua/parse_grammar.lua).
+It should work with any lua version >= 5.1, including luajit.

 Usage: invoke this script with optional arguments leading grammar file as the first
        command argument along with optional tail argument, e.g.: